TamaraAtanasoska/dialogue-history/README.md

 ckpt : Path to saved checkpoint
 ```

+#### W&B integration

+We have introduced [Weights & Biases](https://wandb.ai/site) as a platform support to visualise and keep track of our expriments.
+You could take advantage of this integration by adding the option ```-exp-tracker``` to the training comamnds.

+If you decide to use the option, Weights & Biases will ask you to log in so you can have access to the visualisations and the logging of the runs.
+You will be prompted to pick an option about how to use W&B, and logging in will subsequently require your W&B API key.
+It might be more practical for you to already finish this setup before starting the training runs with this option.
+You can read [here](https://docs.wandb.ai/ref/cli/wandb-login) how to do that from the command line.
+Creating an account before this step in necessary.

 #### Language/Blind models

 ##### Bling LSTM model (inspired by the original GuessWhat?! model)